Texas A&M University-Corpus Christi Online Family Nurse Practitioner Programs

 Post-Master’s FNP Certificate students begin in the Summer and can complete the program in about two years depending on completed courses prior to beginning the program.
 All coursework is online and clinicals are completed local to the student.

-MSN – FNP Curriculum: The TAMUCC MSN program comprises 49 credits plus clinical hours.
-Core graduate nursing courses comprise 12 credits and include Science in Nursing; Health Policy snd Cultural Diversity; Research Methods in Advanced Nursing Practice; and Introduction to Advanced Practice Role Development.
+MSN – FNP Curriculum: The TAMUCC MSN program comprises 49 credits plus 500 clinical hours.
+Core graduate nursing courses comprise 12 credits and include Science in Nursing; Health Policy and Cultural Diversity; Research Methods in Advanced Nursing Practice; and Introduction to Advanced Practice Role Development.

 Role specialization courses include Advanced Pharmacological Concepts; Wellness and Health Promotion; Finance for the Nurse Practitioner; Advanced Physiology and Pathophysiological Applications; Advanced Health Assessment and Differential Diagnosis; Management of Acute and Chronic Illness I-II; and Integrated Clinical Practice: FNP.

 RN Bridge Program: The RN-Bridge program can be completed by RNs with a non-nursing bachelor’s degree.
-The bridge program comprises 67 credits in total with the addition of the following 18 undergraduate credits to the MSN-FNP program: Health Assessment; Nurse as Research Consumer; Community; and Leadership.
+The bridge program comprises 65 credits in total plus 500 clinical hours.
+Bridge courses include Health Assessment; Nurse as Research Consumer; Nursing Care of the Community; and Leadership/Management.
 These credits add one year of full-time coursework before beginning the graduate nursing courses.

 RN-MSN Program: The RN-MSN program can be completed by RNs with an associate’s degree in nursing.
+The program comprises 126 credits plus 500 clinical hours.
 These students will not earn a BSN but will complete the following undergraduate courses before beginning the MSN program: Health Assessment; Nurse as Caregiver; Nurse as Research Consumer; Community; and Leadership.
 These credits add one year of full-time coursework before beginning the graduate nursing courses.
 In addition, RN-MSN students must meet the requirements of the A&M-Corpus Christi University Core Curriculum transfer policy and complete an additional 58 credits if they have not already done so.
 These courses cover English, history, government, biology, mathematics, psychology, and electives.

 Paying for Texas A&M University-Corpus Christi Online FNP Programs